FBH93/DistributedSystemsHandIns/HandIn3/ReadMe.md

 When running the files, the optional flags `-name` and `-port` may be left out to revert to default values.
 If the port on the server is changed, the clients must use the same port.

 > WARNING: We have not taken into account multiple clients with the same name.
-This may create issues with with the log files, as they may overwrite each other's logs.
+This may create issues with with the log files, as they will write to the same log file.
+The chat client will still work though.

 ## System Architecture